apache/iceberg/format/puffin-spec.md

 A serialized form of Hive ColumnStatsObject.

-The columnStatsObject supports Histograms, NDV, Min and Max values, Number of nulls, Number of trues, column name, type.
+The ColumnStatsObject supports Histograms, NDV, Min and Max values, Number of nulls, Number of trues, column name, type.
 A full list of supported statistics is listed in the table here:
 [ColumnStatistics](https://cwiki.apache.org/confluence/display/Hive/StatsDev#StatsDev-ColumnStatistics)